ethereumtf/li/README.md

 # Lotto Impact!

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

-Help otehr people and win big with lotto for social impact.
+Help other people and win big prize with lotto for social impact.

 New concept of Universal Basic Income.